dailydotdev/daily/README.md

 The first step is to **create a network**, so the different services of Daily can communicate with each other.

-> Daily services are fully dockerized and publicly available on a Google Cloud Registry.
+> Daily services are fully dockerized and publicly available on a Google Cloud Registry repository.
 We are going to use them to complete the setup.

 Run the following command to create a network.
 It will be instant.